rmarji/AI-Principles-Book/content/chapters/chapter-4.md

 **Amplify** is where the real transformation happens.
 Reclaimed time deliberately reinvested in strategic thinking, relationship building, high-stakes decisions, and talent development creates compounding returns that far exceed simple efficiency gains.
 This is not about working less but about working on what matters more.

-The case studies we examined—Sarah's personal transformation and Marcus's department-wide implementation—demonstrate that this framework scales from individual leaders to organizational capability.
+The case studies we examined-Sarah's personal transformation and Marcus's department-wide implementation-demonstrate that this framework scales from individual leaders to organizational capability.
 The common mistakes we identified serve as guardrails: audit before automating, specify thoroughly, trust progressively, iterate continuously, and always close the loop with amplification.

 The 3-step cycle is not a one-time project but an ongoing practice.
 As AI capabilities advance and your impact grows, new audit-automate-amplify opportunities emerge.
 The leaders who thrive will be those who master this cycle and evolve with it.

-In the next chapter, we explore how to design the transitions between human and AI work—the handoffs where context gets preserved or lost, where workflows succeed or fail.
+In the next chapter, we explore how to design the transitions between human and AI work-the handoffs where context gets preserved or lost, where workflows succeed or fail.
 Mastering these transitions is essential for making your Audit-Automate-Amplify investments pay off consistently.

 ---